debeando/skeely/README.md

 - [302] Table engine is not InnoDB.
 - [303] Table charset is not set to use UTF8.
 - [304] Table collate is not set to use UTF8.
-- [305] Table no have description.
 - [311] Table name has capital letter: userExternal.
 - [404] Field name contains dot's, please remove it: user.name
-- [406] Field should by have comment: id
-- [406] Field should by have comment: user.name
-- [406] Field should by have comment: status
-- [406] Field should by have comment: description
-- [406] Field should by have comment: update_at
-- [407] Field with char type should by have length less than 50 chars: CHAR(255)
+- [407] Field with char type should by have length less than 50 chars: status CHAR(255)
-- [408] Field varchar type with length great than 255 should by text type: VARCHAR(1024)
+- [408] Field varchar type with length great than 255 should by text type: user.name VARCHAR(1024)
-- [408] Field varchar type with length great than 255 should by text type: VARCHAR(2000)
+- [408] Field varchar type with length great than 255 should by text type: description VARCHAR(2000)
 - [409] Field datetime type is defined, should by timestamp: update_at
 - [503] Primary Key field should by NOT NULL: id
 - [504] Primary key field must be BIGINT: id INT